segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 #### How frequently do you update trait values?

-By default, we refresh scores every 7 days.
+By default, Segment refreshes scores every 7 days.
 However, you can request that trait values update daily.
-Please reach out to your CSM to determine your eligibility
+Reach out to your CSM to determine your eligibility.

 #### Can I update Predictive Traits and Predictive Audiences?